genesiscommunitysuccess/docs/docs/04_web/09_filters/01_foundation-filters.md

 });
 ```

-Here we've leveraged the `UserTargeting` filter without the need to provide the current user or other data points to
-the underlying function directly.
-If where we source the current user from changes over time, the author of the filter
-can refactor centrally.
+Here we've used the `UserTargeting` filter without the need to provide the current user or other data points to the underlying function directly.
+If we source the current user from changes over time, the author of the filter can refactor centrally.

-All DI based filters implement the [ClientFilter](./docs/api/foundation-filters.clientfilter.md) interface, however they
-may provide other APIs for convenience to abstract underlying implementation details.
-For example, `UserTargeting`
-provides a `hasAdminProfile` API, so the previous example can be re-written as:
+All DI-based filters implement the [ClientFilter](./docs/api/foundation-filters.clientfilter.md) interface; however, they may provide other APIs for convenience to abstract underlying implementation details.
+For example, `UserTargeting` provides a `hasAdminProfile` API, so the previous example can be re-written as:

 ```ts
 import { UserTargeting } from '@genesislcap/foundation-filters';